Person shielding eyes from bright light representing light sensitivity photophobia causes and relief.

 FAQ: Frequently Asked Questions

-Q: Are LED lights worse for photophobia?
 A: Generally, yes.
-LEDs have a high “blue light spike” and an invisible flicker rate that can trigger neurological discomfort faster than natural sunlight.
+LED lights often have a high “blue light spike” and an invisible flicker rate that can trigger neurological discomfort much faster than natural sunlight.
+For those with chronic Light Sensitivity Photophobia, switching to warm-toned lighting or using FL-41 tinted glasses can provide significant relief.

 Conclusion: A Balanced Approach to Light